-Guinea pigs and other small animals like rabbits and ferrets need "floor time" to get some extra exercise and relieve their boredom.
-The latter two species can often be litter box trained, but guinea pigs usually go potty when and where they please.
+Guinea pigs and other small animals such as rabbits and ferrets need "floor time" to get some extra exercise and relieve their boredom.
+The latter two species can often be litterbox trained, but guinea pigs usually go potty when and where they please.
 That's why it's best to have some sort of enclosure when you let them out.

 You can buy playpens for small pets, but a kiddie swimming pool works just as well for a fraction of the price.
-Here are four reasons why we recommend using a pool to my fellow guinea pig owners.
+Here are four reasons why we recommend using a pool to guinea pig owners.

 01 of 04

-Hard-sided wading pools for kids are readily available at toy stores like Toys R Us and big-box retailers like Target and Wal-Mart.
+Hard-sided wading pools for kids are readily available at toy stores and big-box retailers such as Target and Walmart.

 Check newspaper ads for sales, or buy a kiddie pool at the end of the season when you'll find the best bargain.
 Granted, the selection might be slim, but your guinea pigs won't mind if you get an odd color or pattern.